peterkolski/ofxCMake/README.md

 # CMake for OpenFrameworks
-CMake is a universal, plattform independent build system.
-It tells which source files and libraries of OpenFrameworks and your project have to be compiled together so you have your application.
-CMake is supported e.g. by the IDEs: CLion, QTCreator, KDevelop.
+[CMake](https://cmake.org) is a universal, plattform independent build system.
+It tells which source files and libraries of OpenFrameworks, your project and addOns have to be compiled together so you have your application.
+CMake is supported e.g. by the IDEs: [CLion](https://www.jetbrains.com/clion/), [QTCreator](https://www.qt.io/ide/), [KDevelop](https://www.kdevelop.org).

 CMake is a meta system, so it can generate different build systems like Visual Studio Projects, xCode, make etc. It can also create installers like DEB, RPM and MSI.

-### Note
+### *Note*
 This is not an ofxAddOn in the normal way.
 So do not just copy it into the `of/addons/` folder and expect it to work.